mentrelli/pysubsync/README.md

 other subtitles will be computed by means of a linear interpolation/ extrapolation after shifting the two bookmarked subtitles.

+##call from python console:

 Input arguments:

 - filename_in  > input filename

-- bmark0       > tuple (num, "hh:mm:ss,mms") for the first bookmark
+- bmark0       > tuple (ID, "hh:mm:ss,mms") for the first bookmark
                  (absolute shift), or string "[-+]hh:mm:ss,mms" for
                  a relative shift.

-- bmark1       > tuple (num, "hh:mm:ss,mms") for the second bookmark
+- bmark1       > tuple (ID, "hh:mm:ss,mms") for the second bookmark
                  (absolute shift) [optional]

 - d_subno      > increment to subtitle numbers [optional, default:0]